Letter From the Director

 - Development, performance or participation in one or more clinical or laboratory investigations

-Residents present all research within the department, locally, regionally or nationally and/or prepare projects to result in peer-reviewed abstracts or manuscripts.
-Each year, the Nuvance Health Graduate Medical Education Department sponsors a Resident Research Day wherein residents can present posters and oral presentations on ongoing or completed research topics.
+In addition to the opportunity to present at National conferences, each year, the Nuvance Health Graduate Medical Education Department sponsors a Resident Research Day wherein residents can present posters and oral presentations on ongoing or completed research topics.

-ABA In-Training Exam – Residents’ medical knowledge and clinical reasoning will be benchmarked for measuring longitudinal growth through the results of the annual American Board of Anesthesiology In-Training Exam.
-All anesthesiology residents complete the exam in the middle of February every year.
+ABA In-Training Exam (ITE) – Residents’ medical knowledge and clinical reasoning will be benchmarked for measuring longitudinal growth through the results of the annual American Board of Anesthesiology In-Training Exam.
+All anesthesiology residents complete the exam in yearly in February.
 Results will be reviewed with the Program Director to inform discussions and individualization of curriculum and clinical training (e.g., reading materials, board prep and electives).

-ABA Basic Exam – During the first year of anesthesia training (CA1 year), residents are required to sit for and take the American Board of Anesthesia Basic Exam.
+ABA Basic Exam – During the first year of anesthesia training (CA1 year), residents are required to take the American Board of Anesthesia Basic Exam.
 This is the first exam in the process to become board certified.
-It focuses on the scientific basis of clinical anesthetic practice and will concentrate on content areas such as pharmacology, physiology, anatomy, anesthesia equipment and monitoring.
+It focuses on the scientific basis of clinical anesthetic practice and concentrates on content such as pharmacology, physiology, anatomy, anesthesia equipment and monitoring.
 This exam is taken during June of the CA1 year.

-Anesthesia Knowledge Test (AKT) – During the residency training program, residents complete a set of exams known as the Anesthesia Knowledge Tests (AKTs).
-These exams are designed to test resident’s knowledge at specific times throughout the training program in comparison to board preparation and residents at their level throughout the country.
+Anesthesia Knowledge Test (AKT) – These exams are designed to test resident’s knowledge at specific times throughout the training program in comparison to board preparation and residents at their level throughout the country.
 This tool is designed to provide the Program Director with a metric and gauge of each resident’s growth.
-Residents will be administered these tests four times throughout their training including: a pre-test given during orientation (AKT-Pre); a post-test given at the conclusion of one month of training (AKT-Post); a six-month test after having completed six months of training (AKT-6); and a 24-month test at the end of the CA2 year (AKT-24).
-The AKT-Pre, AKT-Post, AKT-6 and AKT-24 exams are used to help gauge each resident’s medical knowledge.
+Residents will be administered these tests four times throughout their training including: a pre-test given during orientation (AKT-Pre); a post-test given at the conclusion of one month of training (AKT-Post); and a six-month test after having completed six months of training (AKT-6).

 How to Apply